azfar-imtiaz/GrammarChecker/cornell_movie_dialogs_corpus/README.md

 As can be seen in both cases, the predicted sequence replaced a word altogether that it shouldn't have, but the word it chose instead is an understandable replacement; Hamburg and Berlin are both cities in Germany, and the word training and manual occur together a lot.
 Of course, this isn't perfect and doesn't always happen, as can be seen in the case of "cholera" being replaced by "garments".
 Moreover, I sometimes felt that while using the chat service, the model trained with pre-trained vectors would make more mistakes of replacing words altogether that it shouldn't.

 I think using pre-trained embeddings could help the model make better predictions, but it would be better if these pre-trained embeddings are trained a little bit during the training of the actual model too.

+For using the pre-trained embeddings, there's a dictionary object that I created, which contains a key-value mapping for all 40,0004 words to their vectors.
+This file was too large to push to the repository, so it is located in the server, at the following path:

+`/home/gusimtmu@GU.GU.SE/GrammarChecker/cornell_movie_dialogs_corpus/glove_vectors_100d.pkl`

 ## Final thoughts